Skip to content

 This guide breaks down the top vector databases available in 2025, focusing on open vs. closed options, technical trade-offs like hybrid search, and what to consider when deploying these tools in real production pipelines.

-Vector search vs. hybrid search: What’s the difference?
+Vector search vs. hybrid search: which one do you need?

 Before choosing a database, you need to understand what kind of search your application requires.
 Most teams reach for a vector database when they want semantic search—finding relevant results based on meaning rather than exact keywords.
 Vector embeddings make this possible by turning data into dense representations that can be compared by similarity.